Homeowner’s Do Have Rights

 What this means is that there is no entity, such as that of an HOA, that can restrict a homeowner from installing accessing their solar right. , from installing a residential solar system on their home.
 It also means that local government, agencies or organizations cannot unreasonably restrict the use of solar energy systems and gives people the right to a solar easement on their property.

 Not Without Limitations

 Does this mean a homeowner can do whatever they want, whenever they want?
 Of course not.
 It means that homeowners that live within solar-regulated communities must follow through with installation compliance.
 It also means that the project needs to be completed with a licensed and insured contractor. that applies for appropriate home improvement and construction permits to complete the job.
 The Solar Rights Act allows someone to not be restricted from garnering energy from the sun.
 But does not give someone the freedom to install it haphazardly.

 Consequences of an HOA or other entity not following through?

 Legislation AB 2180 of 2008 provides additional consumer protections.
 The Civil code provides that an HOA who willfully violates the Solar Rights Act must pay the solar system owner a civil penalty of up to $1000.00.
 Additionally, the Act provides that the approval or denial of an application for solar installation must be made within 60 days of submission, or it will be deemed as approved.

 Questions About Your Solar Rights?

-If you have lingering questions about the practicality, or the legality, of installing a solar system on your home or business, take a minute and reach out.
+Have lingering questions about the practicality, or the legality, of installing a solar?
+Whether on your home or business, take a minute and reach out.
 Our Energy Advisers are available to help.